ivirshup/anndata-paper/paper.md

 ## The data analysis workflow

 Let us illustrate how `AnnData` supports workflows of iteratively learning representations and scalar annotations in exploratory data analysis.
 For instance, training a clustering, classification or regression model on raw data in `X` produces an estimate of a response variable ŷ.
-This derived vector is conveniently kept track off by adding it as an annotation of observations (`obs`, \autoref{fig:overview}[b]).
+This derived vector is conveniently kept track off by adding it as an annotation of observations (`obs`, \autoref{fig:overview}b).
-A reduced dimensional representation obtained through, say Principal Component Analysis or any bottleneck layer of a machine learning model, would be stored as multi-dimensional annotation (`obsm`, \autoref{fig:overview}(c)).
+A reduced dimensional representation obtained through, say Principal Component Analysis or any bottleneck layer of a machine learning model, would be stored as multi-dimensional annotation (`obsm`, \autoref{fig:overview}c).
-Storing low-dimensional manifold structure within a desired reduced representation is achieved through a k-nearest neighbor graph in form of a sparse adjacency matrix: a matrix of pairwise relationships of observations (`obsp`, \autoref{fig:overview}(d)).
+Storing low-dimensional manifold structure within a desired reduced representation is achieved through a k-nearest neighbor graph in form of a sparse adjacency matrix: a matrix of pairwise relationships of observations (`obsp`, \autoref{fig:overview}d).
-Subsetting the `AnnData` object by observations produces a memory-efficient view of data and annotations (\autoref{fig:overview}(e)).
+Subsetting the `AnnData` object by observations produces a memory-efficient view of data and annotations (\autoref{fig:overview}e).

 ## The efficiency of data operations